 Environmentally Critical Areas would be identified on sites prior to construction and would be avoided to the extent possible.
 Construction would comply with applicable ECA regulations (SMC 25.09).
 During construction, best management practices (BMPs) would be employed to minimize clearing and grading impacts and runoff to ECAs and their buffers.
 All areas disturbed during construction would be restored to pre-construction conditions as soon as practicable.
 Additional mitigation measures necessary to reduce or eliminate impacts at project sites would be identified during design and project level environmental review for specific projects.

-There would be no additional impacts to trees or ECAs once construction is complete.
+No operational impacts are expected to trees or ECAs once construction is complete, so no additional mitigation is proposed.

 4.5 Historic and Cultural Resources